linkerd/website/linkerd.io/content/blog/a-service-mesh-for-kubernetes-part-xi-egress.md

 Once Kubernetes provisions an external LoadBalancer IP for Linkerd, we can test requests to the `hello` and `world` services as well as external services running outside of Kubernetes.

-(Note that the examples in these blog posts assume k8s is running on GKE (e.g. external loadbalancer IPs are available, no CNI plugins are being used).
-Slight modifications may be needed for other environments—see our [Flavors of Kubernetes help page](https://discourse.linkerd.io/t/flavors-of-kubernetes/53) for environments like Minikube or CNI configurations with Calico/Weave.)

 ```bash
 L5D_INGRESS_LB=$(kubectl get svc l5d -o jsonpath="{.status.loadBalancer.ingress[0].*}")
 ```